What do I need to do to be awarded the BSc degree?

 To be awarded the BSc (Hons) in Applied Accounting you must:

-- be registered with Oxford Brookes University ie have opted in to the BSc degree scheme and hold a suitable English language qualification before passing any of the three ACCA Fundamentals papers, F7, F8 and F9
+- be registered with Oxford Brookes University ie have opted in to the BSc degree scheme and hold a suitable English language qualification before sitting and passing any of the three ACCA Applied Skills exams Financial Reporting (FR), Audit and Assurance (AA) and Financial Management (FM)

-- successfully complete all nine Fundamentals level papers
+- successfully complete all nine Applied Knowledge and Applied Skills exams

 Log on to myACCA, to find out if you have opted in to the degree scheme and whether you are eligible to do so.